MicrosoftDocs/entra-docs/docs/identity/saas-apps/holmes-cloud-provisioning-tutorial.md

 	![Screenshot shows the Provisioning tab automatic.](common/provisioning-automatic.png)

 1. In the **Admin Credentials** section, input your ContractS CLM **Tenant URL** and **Secret Token**.
 Click **Test Connection** to ensure Microsoft Entra ID can connect to ContractS CLM.
-If the connection fails , ensure your ContractS CLM account has Admin permissions and try again.
+If the connection fails, ensure your ContractS CLM account has Admin permissions and try again.

 	![Screenshot shows the Token.](common/provisioning-testconnection-tenanturltoken.png)